440 Huntington Avenue

 What are your research or career goals, going forward?

 I’d like to make my way into academia and am equally interested in doing teaching, research and service.

 Where did you grow up or spend your most defining years?

 I grew up and spent most of my life in Rostov-on-Don, an over-1M-population Russian city in the south of the European part of Russia, a region near the Caucasus mountains and the Black Sea.

 Where did you study for your undergraduate degree?

 Southern Federal University (Rostov State University back when I entered) is one of the largest cultural and educational centers in the south of Russia.
-Its department of Mathematics, Mechanics and Computer Science has a long history: it hosted Viktor Glushkov, one of the founding fathers of Cybernetics, for some period; Adolf Fuksman, renowned Soviet researcher in the area of programming languages and software engineering, spent his whole life there and established and headed the Computational Center of RSU, one of the first such centers in USSR, which pushed the development of computer science in the country.
-These days the faculty includes, e.g., the head of a large parallel computing group, Boris Shteinberg, and a member of Haskell 2020 Committee (Haskell Prime), Vitaly Bragilevsky.
-Studying in such environment was essential to growing my interest in programming languages and functional programming.
+Its department of Mathematics, Mechanics and Computer Science has a long history: for some period, it hosted Viktor Glushkov, one of the founding fathers of Cybernetics; Adolf Fuksman, a renowned Soviet researcher in the area of programming languages and software engineering, spent his whole life there and established and headed the Computational Center of RSU, one of the first such centers in USSR, which pushed the development of computer science in the country.
+Back when I studied at the place, the faculty included the head of a large HPC (high-performance and parallel computing) group, Boris Shteinberg, and a member of both, Haskell 2020 Committee (Haskell Prime) and GHC Steering Committee, Vitaly Bragilevsky (now at JetBrains Research).
+Such an environment was essential to the growth of my interest in programming languages and functional programming.